lenaguitou/3DTubularVoronoi/README.md

 The main folder is *Ncylinder*, within there is a tutorial web page called _Ncylinder_tutorial.html_ to explain how to use the R file _Ncylinder.Rmd_.
 When executing the R file, do not forget to modify the ```PATH_PROJECT``` at the beginning of the code.

-In *Source codes* folder, there are the codes where the Metropolis and Voronoi tesselations are implemented.
+In *Source* folder, there are the codes where the Metropolis and Voronoi tesselations are implemented.
 You normally don't have to modify these files.
 If you do, please be sure of your modifications.

 The second main folder if *Bending* but is still pending of improvements.